Logo EPFL, École polytechnique fédérale de Lausanne

 In this project, the student will work closely with the other team members to develop data collection pipelines during the experiments of a sensorized amphibious robot and, optionally, use them to collect and analyze experimental data.
 Specifically, the student needs to:

 • Build a multi-camera system for tracking 3-D kinematics of the robots, ideally in real time.
 The system is expected to work in both indoor and outdoor experiments.
-We already have a few working setups, and the student needs to replicate them using new hardware, calibrate the system, and integrate it with ROS2.
+We already have a few working setups, and the student needs to replicate them using new hardware, calibrate the system, and implement real-time tracking nodes in ROS2.

 • Synchronize data collected from multiple resources: cameras, force sensors, motors, etc.

-• Visualize the data collected in RViz, Blender, or other 3D visualizers.
+• Visualize the data collected in Mujoco viewer, RViz, Blender, or other 3D visualizers.

 • Help collect experimental data.